How do I integrate Bocada Cloud with HaloPSA for ticketing?

 • Base URL field: enter the URL of your HaloPSA instance.
 For example, an organization called "Acme" would have a base URL of: https://acme.halopsa.com

-• Agent Email field: enter the email address of the user that will be the "author" of the ticket created by Bocada Cloud and sent to HaloPSA.
+• Agent Email field: enter the email of the HaloPSA agent that was used to create the application client.
 This must be a valid email address of a HaloPSA user.
 We recommend that it's the same individual you will select as the Agent to login as in step #12 below when creating the new API application.

 2. Log into your HaloPSA instance

-You will need to log into HaloPSA to create a Client ID & Client Secret which are required for the integration to work.
+While keeping Bocada Cloud open, log into HaloPSA in another browser or browser tab to create a Client ID & Client Secret which are required fields for the integration to be completed.

 1. Click Configuration on HaloPSA's left navigation menu.